 During the Coronavirus Pandemic, one thing people are quickly recognizing is how their everyday life can be easily flipped upside down… in a hurry.

-The random drive to the store for some flour, the quick trip to the pharmacy for some toilet paper and the stop at the local haircut place near you to get a quick trim aren't so easy to accomplish anymore.
+The random drive to the store for some flour, the quick trip to the pharmacy for some toilet paper, and the stop at the local haircut place near you to get a quick trim weren't so simple.

-However, just because the haircuts options near me are slim doesn't mean my hair had stopped growing.
-That being said, here is a great article to help you accomplish four things when it comes to your hair:
+However, just because the haircuts options were slim did not mean our hair had stopped growing.
+With things finally opening back up, you might be wondering where you can get a cheap haircut.
+Here is a great article to help you accomplish four things when it comes to your hair:

 - Find a “haircut near me”